 DDNQ vs. PJAN

 DDNQ (Innovator Growth-100 Dual Directional 5 Buffer ETF - Quarterly) and PJAN (Innovator U.S. Equity Power Buffer ETF - January) are both Defined Outcome funds from Innovator.
 DDNQ is actively managed, while PJAN is passively managed.
-Their correlation of 0.82 suggests significant overlap in exposure.
+A 0.77 correlation means they provide meaningful diversification when combined.
 Both charge a 0.79% expense ratio.

 Performance